 Students ideally need four GCSE passes at grade 4 or above, preferably including Maths and English, or a L1 vocational qualification at pass or above

 Use of basic tools and some hand skills would be useful.

 Diploma in Electrical Installations (Buildings and Structures) Level 2

 The course is continuously assessed by both practical and written assignments and tests.

 Students are expected to carry out some self study, typically six hours per week, and are expected to complete any work that has not been completed during lesson times.

 Work placement is not included on this programme.

 Students can progress to a Level 3 Diploma in Electrical Installations or an apprenticeship.

 Fees and Additional Costs

 If you are over 18 there will be a registration fee of £140.00 if you have not previously registered with the exam board.
 Additional costs may be required for the industry specific text books.
-Details will be given at interview.
+Details will be given at interview and/or induction.
 Students are required to purchase safety boots to be worn during workshop based lessons.